fabianschenk/REVO/README.md

 ```
 ## Troubleshooting
 ### Sophus
-* There was a problem with the old REVO version and a new Sophus version that introduced orthogonality checks for rotation matrices.
+There was a problem with the old REVO version and a new Sophus version that introduced orthogonality checks for rotation matrices.
 If you face such an error, simply check out the current version of REVO.
+### Orbbec with LIBUVC and Intel Realsense

-* If WITH_ORRBEC_UVC is set, there is a conflict with the librealsense!
+If WITH_ORRBEC_UVC is set, there is a conflict with the librealsense!
 To solve this issue, use WITH_ORBBEC_FFMPEG!